uktrade/platform-tools/dbt_platform_helper/COMMANDS.md

 ## Options

 - `--pipeline <choice>`
-  - Take into account the specified pipeline
+  - Take into account platform-tools version overrides in the specified pipeline
 - `--help <boolean>` _Defaults to False._
   - Show this message and exit.